DavidLucha/StimControl/README.md

 - [ ] can't currently see protocol previews without an attached session handle?
 (DAQ relevant)
 - [ ] some way of ensuring a session is preloaded before allowing 'start' - if you stop then start without changing the trial number it causes crashes atm
 - [ ] error handling during run that doesn't require an app restart
-- [ ] python socketing - make it easy to add functionality with python
+- [ ] (LOW PRIO) python socketing - make it easy to add functionality with python
 - [ ] check timers for busymode - should be queue for the important ones, NOT DROP
+- [ ] draggable / rescalable preview UI

 ### StimControl config
 - [ ] rejig the stimulus files to allow for function-style definitions.
 The mapping is driving me bonkers.